anonymousgirl123/k-nimbus-platform/README.md

 **K-Nimbus** is a production-grade **Internal Developer Platform (IDP)** designed to enable secure, scalable, and self-service software delivery in cloud-native environments.

-This platform demonstrates **Staff / Platform Engineer-level** thinking by focusing on **developer experience, security by default, GitOps, and operational excellence**.
+This platform demonstrates **Platform Engineering** thinking by focusing on **developer experience, security by default, GitOps, and operational excellence**.

 ---